COR-OPT/SuperPolyak.py/README.md

 ![Newton's Method](figures/newton_2d.gif)

-But is the convergence rate still doubly exponential?
-The following plot shows that it is not.
-In fact, the convergence rate is only exponential.
+While fast, the following plot shows the method converges only linearly, not superlinearly.

 ![Newton's method 2d convergence plot](figures/newton_function_values.png)

-Can we do better?
+Is it possible to recover the superlinear rate?

 ## The SuperPolyak step: a method for repairing Newton's method in higher dimensions

-The problem with Newton's method in higher dimensions is that there are infinitely many roots to the tangent approximation: why should we expect that the nearest root is very close to the solution?
+The issue with Newton's method in higher dimensions is that there are infinitely many roots to the tangent approximation: why should we expect that the nearest root is very close to the solution?

-SuperPolyak is motivated by the following question:
+In the interest of fixing this, we ask the following simple question:

 > What if we choose the next iterate to be a root of several distinct tangent approximations?

-Since each tangent approximation corresponds to a linear equation, leveraging $d$ "linearly independent" tangent approximations makes the choice of the next iterate less arbitrary and potentially closer to the solution.
+For example, suppose we could find $d$ "linearly independent" tangent approximations.
+Then the choice of the next iterate could simply be the intersection, which is unique.

-There are infinitely many ways to chose the "several distinct tangent approximations."
-For example, we could choose the locations randomly.
+There are infinitely many ways to choose the "several distinct tangent approximations."
+For example, we could choose the locations randomly or sampled from the past history of the algorithm.

 Instead of random, we suggest the following iterative scheme (here $g$ is a "gradient of $f$", e.g., the output of autodifferentiation):

 ![SuperPolyak explnanation](figures/SuperPolyak_alg_explanation.gif)